 The CyberKnife System is a form of stereotactic radiosurgery (radiation therapy) or SRS.
 It is also known as stereotactic body surgery (SBRT).
 It can be used to treat a variety of

 The CyberKnife treatment works by sending multiple beams of high dose radiation from a wide variety of angles using a robotic arm.
-X-ray cameras monitor the patient’s breathing and re-position the radiotherapy beam in order to minimise damage to healthy tissue.
-This accuracy enables tumours to be treated that are in difficult or dangerous to treat positions such as near the spinal cord, prostate, lung, brain, liver, pancreas and kidney.
+X-ray cameras monitor the patient’s movement and/or breathing, and re-position the radiotherapy beam in order to minimise damage to healthy tissue.
+This accuracy enables tumours to be treated that are in difficult or dangerous to treat positions, and it can be used in place of surgery in some cases.
+We commonly treat

 Ireland’s First CyberKnife Patient at the Hermitage Medical Clinic

 Laurenz Egan was diagnosed with an acoustic neuroma and underwent CyberKnife treatment at the Hermitage Medical Clinic.
 In this video he tells us about his CyberKnife journey.